Dummiesman/AngelStudiosBlenderAddon/README.md

 - First, import a .skel file
 - Then import the associated .xmod file
-- On the newly imported model, add an Armature modifier and  bind it to the armature imported from the skel file **In release 0.0.1/0.0.2 the vertices are not correctly assigned to bones, so it's normal to see them spike/move incorrectly.
-This is known and I'll be looking into it**
-**Animation import/export is not yet supported**
+- On the newly imported model, add an Armature modifier and  bind it to the armature imported from the skel file **Animation import/export is not yet supported**